Vivojay/mariana-music-player/docs/MINI_PLAYER_MVP_DESIGN.md

   sources, credentials, and ambiguous providers.

-This capability, any projection schema bump, and source-opening tests are not part of the documentation or first implementation slice.
+This capability, any projection schema bump, and source-opening tests are not implemented.

-## Themes and presentation persistence
+## Future themes and presentation persistence

 - `offwhite`: warm light surface with dark AA-contrast text.
 - `dark`: neutral charcoal and the default Mini-player theme.